QBDI/QBDI/README.rst

 DBI framework.
 It aims to support Linux, macOS, Android, iOS and Windows operating systems running on x86, x86-64, ARM and AArch64 architectures.
 In addition of C/C++ API, Python and JS/frida bindings are available to script QBDI.
-Information about what is a DBI framework and how QBDI works can be found in the user documentation introduction (`User Documentation <https://qbdi.readthedocs.io/en/stable/index.html>`_).
+Information about what is a DBI framework and how QBDI works can be found in the `documentation introduction <https://qbdi.readthedocs.io/en/stable/intro.html>`_.

 QBDI modularity means it doesn't contain a preferred injection method and it is designed to be used in conjunction with an external injection tool.
 QBDI includes a tiny (``LD_PRELOAD`` based)